saraho1123/flashcards-starter/README.md

     node index.js

 At this point, you should see a greeting and be prompted to answer the question of the first card of the deck.

+To answer, use the `up` and `down` arrow keys to highlight your answer and hit `enter`. <br>
+Alternately, you can type the number of the answer you choose and it `enter`.

 Enjoy the game!

 **HINT:** To exit the game and start a new round with the same deck, hit `control C`.
 You will then need to run `node index.js` to play the game again.